sanic-org/sanic/CONTRIBUTING.md

 ## Pull requests!

 So the pull request approval rules are pretty simple:
-1. All pull requests must pass unit tests
+1. All pull requests must pass unit tests.
-2. All pull requests must be reviewed and approved by at least one current collaborator on the project
+2. All pull requests must be reviewed and approved by at least one current collaborator on the project.
-3. All pull requests must pass flake8 checks
+3. All pull requests must pass flake8 checks.
-4. All pull requests must be consistent with the existing codes.
+4. All pull requests must be consistent with the existing code.
 5. If you decide to remove/change anything from any common interface a deprecation message should accompany it.
 6. If you implement a new feature you should have at least one unit test to accompany it.
-7. An example must be one of the following.
+7. An example must be one of the following:
-   Example of how to use Sanic
+  * Example of how to use Sanic
-   Example of how to use Sanic extensions
+  * Example of how to use Sanic extensions
-   Example of how to use Sanic and asynchronous library
+  * Example of how to use Sanic and asynchronous library

 ## Documentation